 Connect your Stripe account to trigger your Zap

-The first thing you need to do is set up a new Zap to connect your Stripe trigger to the Mailchimp action.
-We have a template for this integration to help you get started quickly.
+The first thing you need to do is set up a new Zap to connect your Stripe trigger—the event that will start your Zap—to the Mailchimp action.

 Click Continue.
 You will be asked to sign in to your Stripe account, if you haven't already.
 If this is your first time connecting your Stripe account, you will need to add your API key from Stripe, which can be found here.